- Contact Details

 Right to be informed

 You have the right to be provided with clear, transparent and easily understandable information about how we use your information and your rights.
-This is why we’re providing you with the information in this policy.

 Right of access